johndatserakis/vue-navigation-bar/README.md

 So right now to use icons in some of the options, you need to pass in full `HTML` strings which get rendered as `HTML` in the desktop version of the navbar.

 In the demo I use this really great set of `svg` icons called [bytesize-icons](https://github.com/danklammer/bytesize-icons).
-You can just copy the `<svg></svg>` code and pass it in your initilization object.
+You can just copy the `<svg></svg>` code and pass it in your initialization object.
 You can do the same thing with the FontAwesome style of `<i class="fa fa-star"></i>`.
 In the future I'll be looking at a way to pass in full components as icons.
 Right now, passing in `svg` icons works well and does the job.
 Check out the `.example` folder to see how I have it in the demo.

 ### Accessibility